Randolph Vesey Historical Marker

 The Indians next appeared at the home of Austin Perryman.
 But they too, had already been warned by Geo.
 Masoner.
 Austin Perryman and his wife, were the only ones at home at the time.
 So Mrs. Perryman, dressed in her husband's clothes, put on his hat, took a gun, and stood by a porthole, ready to help her husband defend their home.
 The savages discovering they had a fight on hand, passed up the Perryman home, and extended their foray further inland.
 The Indians then came upon Mr. Nathan Long, who rushed into the timber, but was soon killed.
 Mrs. Nathan Long and her children were at home alone, but had been warned by Geo.
 Masoner.
 So they had previously escaped to the timber before the Indians reached their residence.
 Mrs. Long closed the door, however, before she left.
 When the Indians appeared, they rode around three or four times, then proceeded on their journey.
 No doubt, they were afraid some men were concealed therein, and if an attack were made, some of their number would be killed.
 The savages next appeared at the home of Savil Wilson, whose wife was dead, and who was raising four or five of his small children.
 Mr. Wilson was away, and the children were at home alone.
 But when Geo.
 Masoner appeared, he hid the little tots in the timber, and hurried on to warn others.
 The doors were left open, and when the Indians appeared, in their usual way, robbed everything and fired not only the dwelling, but also the corn crib.
 A few minutes after they had gone, W.A.
 (Bud) Morris, D.S.
 Hagler, W.R.
 Eaves, F.R.
 McCracken, and Sam Dennis, arrived at the Wilson home and a few seconds later, Savil Wilson, himself, came rushing up only to find his house in flames.
 At that time, he did not know the fate of his children.
 Savil Wilson only saved a piece of burning bacon out of his smoke house.
 Shortly afterwards the Wilson children came from their place of concealment and Mrs. Long and her children also appeared at the Wilson home, where they could receive the protection of the six men.
 While the Indians were at this residence, they left a saddle stripped of stirrups and straps, and when Mrs. Long arrived, she almost instantly recognized the saddle as that of her husband, Nathan Long.
 So she quickly concluded that evidently her husband had been killed.

-After the Indians extended their major foray about five miles further, they came upon Mr. Menasco, his daughter, Mrs. Shegog, her baby, and two little daughters, and a negro boy.
+After the Indians extended their major foray about five miles further, they came upon Mr. Menasco, his daughter, Mrs. Shegog, her baby, and two little daughters, and an African boy.
 Mr. Menasco had previously discovered the Indians were raiding, so he was attempting to carry his daughter and her children to a place of safety.
-When the Indians appeared, he was killed, and Mrs. Shegog, her children, and the Negro boy made prisoners.
+When the Indians appeared, he was killed, and Mrs. Shegog, her children, and the African boy made prisoners.
 After going a short distance, Mrs. Shegog's baby began to cry, and this so exasperated the warring savages, they took it by the heels and in the presence of the mother, beat out the baby's brains against a tree.

 After sundown, about twenty citizens who had hurriedly thrown together, overtook the savages on Blocker Creek, and on the prairie, but were soon repulsed by an overwhelming number of savages.
 During the fighting, however, Miss Perrilee Carlton slipped from her horse, and hid on the ground.
 Apparently she was not missed by the Indians, who moved on toward Gainesville.
 Guided by the barking of dogs, Perrilee Carlton went to the home of Dr. Davidson, on Williams Creek, where she spent the night.
 About one o'clock in the morning, an extremely cold blizzard came rolling from the northwest.
-In a short time, the thermometer was only a very few degrees above zero, and the two sweet little daughters of Mrs. Shegog and the Negro boy evidently froze to death.
+In a short time, the thermometer was only a very few degrees above zero, and the two sweet little daughters of Mrs. Shegog and the African boy evidently froze to death.
 When the Indians reached a point close to the Samuel E. Doss home, about one mile southwest of Gainesville, they threw Mrs. Shegog from her horse, for they no doubt, thought she was frozen to death.
 She was, in fact, almost lifeless, but fortunately when she fell, Mrs. Shegog heard the chickens crow at the home of Samuel Doss.
 But because of her numbness, she was barely able to reach the Doss home.
 Here she received the kindest of attention, remained several days, and partly recovered from her experience, which was hardly possible for anybody to endure.
 The Indians went to a little mill about one-half mile west of Gainesville on Elm Creek, and from here they turned northward, crossed Red River, and the pioneers thought this major foray was over.
 During the succeeding day, the citizens began to bury the dead, and clear away the debris of such a severe storm.

 During the evening of Monday, January 6, while the bereaved were burying their deceased, the Indians again crossed Red River, and appeared in Willa Walla Valley.
 Arthur Parkhill, who lived about one mile from W.A.
 (Bud) Morris, and his mother-in-law, Mrs. Dennis, was at the Parkhill home.
 For the first time, Arthur Parkhill heard of the Indians' raid during the preceding day.
 So he hurried to the home of his brother, B.G.
 Parkhill, and brought them over to his home, which was enclosed with a picket palisade, and was therefore better fortified.
 Arthur Parkhill then hurried to the home of T.J.
 Fitzpatrick, who lived about one mile away and was moving them to his home, when they came in contact with the savages, who were still searching for human blood.
 During the fight that followed, Arthur Parkhill and T.J.
 Fitzpatrick were both killed, and Mrs. Fitzpatrick escaped alive, and liberated.
 Her baby, and two little girls, four and seven years of age, were carried away.
 Early the next morning, a posse of citizens came upon the body of Mrs. Fitzpatrick, which was lying in the path, with her skirt bound around her head, and her corpse frozen stiff.
 The snow-storms were still raging, so the citizens were unable to follow the Indian trial.
 A short time after the tragedy, however, W.A.
 (Bud) Morris found the little body of Mrs. Fitzpatrick's baby where it had been murdered by Big Tree and his savages, and thrown away to be devoured by the beasts of the woods, and vultures of the air.